cockroachlabs/workshop_labs/troubleshooting/README.md

   /2945789655/385668/"us625n6ljf0" | /3405705299/400044/"11bh0t1jnl8t" |       67 |            3 | cloud=gce,region=us-east1,zone=us-east1-b | {3,7,10} | {"cloud=gce,region=us-east1,zone=us-east1-b","cloud=gce,region=us-west1,zone=us-west1-b","cloud=gce,region=us-west1,zone=us-west1-c"}
 ```

 Ok, the range is local, this should only take 1ms..
-From the query plan we see that is has to join with `coupons@primary` to fetch the other columns.
+From the query plan we see that there is a join with `coupons@primary` to fetch the other columns.
 Let's see how long that takes

 ```sql